 - 12.3.6 Objects existing within the boundaries of the light plane, requiring the light plane to be raised in order to meet the criteria contained herein, shall be removed, lowered or relocated where this can be accomplished more economically than raising the light plane. - 12.3.7 In some instances objects may exist which cannot be removed, lowered or relocated economically.
 These objects may be located so close to the threshold that they cannot be cleared by the 2 per cent slope.
-Where such conditions exist and no alternative is possible, the 2 per cent slope may be exceeded or a "stair step" resorted to in order to keep the approach lights above the objects.
-Such "step" or increased gradients shall be resorted to only when it is impracticable to follow standard slope criteria, and they shall be held to the absolute minimum.
+Where such conditions exist and no alternative is be resorted to only when it is impracticable to follow standard slope criteria, and they shall be held to the absolute minimum.
 Under this criterion no negative slope is permitted in the outermost portion of the system.